AshtinGold/New-repo/readme.md

 Unlike Linux, on Mac, Docker Desktop manages group permissions etc directly for you.
 After that you can run Docker commands from the terminal, without managing stuff like `sudo` etc.

+Q: How to deep clean in Docker?

+Use `docker system prune -a --volumes`.
+By default, volumes aren't removed to prevent important data from being deleted if there is currently no container using the volume.
+Use the --volumes flag when running the command to prune anonymous volumes as well:

 ## Git
 Q: What are the essential commands that allow me to use git with github?
 A: The most basic commands are "add", "commit" and "push".
 This allows changes in your local directory to be updated in your (online) github repository.